I've been interested in researching the supernatural and paranormal for many years.

-Many young girls would love to become successful and even world-renowned ice skaters.
-Visions of competing in the Olympics and winning the gold surely fills the minds of many promising young athletes — and that they will do almost anything to achieve such a lofty goal.
+Many young girls would love to become successful, and even world-renowned, ice skaters.
+Visions of competing in the Olympics and winning the gold surely fills the minds of many promising young athletes.
+They would do just about anything to achieve such lofty goals.
 There is no doubt that these dreams can take turns for the worse, much like it did in the Nancy Kerrigan and Tanya Harding debacle (where Harding paid a brute to injure Harding to knock her out of the Olympics to sort of lessen the competition).
 You'd think it doesn't get any worse than that.

 Until you learn of the story of Annora Petrova — she was a very promising and talented figure skater, seemingly destined to compete in the Olympics.
 Except, certain events tragically befell this Olympic hopeful in the midst of her trying to realize her dreams.